shivanssh/shivanssh/README.md

 ### 👨‍💻 About Me

-- 🔭 I’m currently working on full-stack web applications using **NextJS + Spring Boot**
+- 🔭 I’m currently working on full-stack web applications powered by **NextJS + NodeJS**
 - 🌱 Currently deepening expertise in system design and cloud architecture.
 - 💬 Ask me about **React**, **Node.js**, **TypeScript**, **Postgres**, **Docker**, **Airtable**, and more!
 - 💡 I build tools that make development easier